objectcomputing/mFAST/ReadMe.md

 To see how small mFAST application is compared to that of QuickFAST.
 I implemented two test programs for decode a FAST data stream in a file using mFAST.
 One of them
-(named fixed_template_test) used  mFAST type generator to produces application types on a sample FAST specification and then used the generated type to drive the decoder.
-The second test program (generic_template_test) directly parsed a FAST specification and used the parsed information to drive the decoder without the extra code generation step.
+(named fixed_template_test) used  mFAST type generator to produces application types on a sample FAST specification and then used the generated type to drive the encoder.
+The second test program (generic_template_test) directly parsed a FAST specification and used the parsed information to drive the encoder without the extra code generation step.

 On the QuickFAST side, I used the PerformanceTest located in the QuickFAST example directory for comparison.
 Like mFAST generic_template_test, the QuickFAST PerformanceTest program parsed a FAST specification on the fly and decoded an input data stream from a file.
 However, it did not assemble the decoded messages.
 Instead, it notified the application via a callback object.
-Whenever there's a new data field is processed, the QuickFAST decoder invoked the callback object to provide the name of the data field and the decoded value.
+Whenever there's a new data field is processed, the QuickFAST encoder invoked the callback object to provide the name of the data field and the decoded value.

 QuickFAST also have a GenericMessageBuilder class which actually build an entire message.
 In order to provide a functional equivalent program to our mFAST counterparts (because both fixed_template_test and generic_template_test actually build entire messages), I modified the original PerformanceTest